 Even in its current ruined state, it’s clear at first glance that Zvartnots Cathedral was completely unlike anything else from its era.

 Walking past more rubble, I encountered a museum dedicated to the cathedral.
-In addition to artifacts and artwork discovered around the site, the museum displays architectural plans depicting what Zvartnots Cathedral once really looked like.
-There’s even a detailed 3D model on display.
+In addition to artifacts and artwork discovered around the site, the museum displays architectural plans depicting what Zvartnots Cathedral once really looked like, complete with a detailed 3D model.

 While it would be nice to see the long lost original, there’s still something special about Zvartnots Cathedral in its current state.
 Even with much of it destroyed, its stone columns continue to stand defiantly upright toward the open sky.